 I’ve been thinking a lot about flags lately.
 What will be the symbols of our movement in the future?
 Here’s one offering.

 An article by Tamara Jones about how to build effective black feminist organizations.
-Read the PDF here.
+Read the article here.

 By Cheryl Johnson-Odim